stowball/hucssley/README.md

 ---

-## What's in the box?
+## What’s in the box?

 Currently, Hucssley provides utility classes for over 110 CSS properties, of which multiple, sensible default values are generated.
-Each utility is also created for various "modules", whether that's at certain breakpoints, UI states, user interactions, for print or more.
+Each utility is also created for various “modules”, whether that’s at certain breakpoints, UI states, user interactions, for print or more.

 Each utility is completely customisable; they can be partially renamed, have values changed, have their modules altered or be omitted entirely.

-By default, Hucssley does not output classes for things that don't map explicitly to specific property types (such as `box-shadow`, background gradients and `transform`), but it does provide placeholder variables for these to make tailored, [custom classes simple to create](#creating-custom-classes).
+By default, Hucssley does not output classes for things that don’t map explicitly to specific property types (such as `box-shadow`, background gradients and `transform`), but it does provide placeholder variables for these to make tailored, [custom classes simple to create](#creating-custom-classes).

-Hucssley also provides utility classes for truncating text and making elements "visually hidden" for accessibility purposes.
+Hucssley also provides utility classes for truncating text and making elements “visually hidden” for accessibility purposes.

 For a complete list of the class names provided, read [Hucssley classes](/hucssley-classes.md).